aspose-cells-cloud/aspose-cells-cloud-perl/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 23.8
+## Feature & Enhancements in Version 23.9

 Full list of issues covering all changes in this release:

+- Support to data sorting on range controller.
+- Support to remove duplicate data on list object.
-- Support to lock API.
+- Support to insert slicer for list object.
-- Optimize protect API.
+- Optimize list object and related objects.

 ## Read & Write Spreadsheet Formats